 The four County Commissioners have both countywide and precinct responsibilities.
 Each commissioner is responsible for construction and maintenance of County roads within his or her precinct.
-Some Commissioners maintain offices both at the Courthouse-On-The-Square and within their precincts.
+Some Commissioners maintain offices both at 1 Courthouse Drive, Denton, TX 76208 and within their precincts.
 They are responsive to the particular needs of people living within their areas of the County.
 In Denton County, each member of Commissioners Court serves as a liaison to a particular board or agency of the County.

 Despite the name, Commissioners Court is not a judicial court but is the general governing body of the County.
 Among the major duties of the Court, the Court is to:

 Set the tax rate and adopt the County budget

 Establish voting precincts, appoint precinct judges and call County bond elections

 Let contracts and authorize payment of all County bills